jizhang/jizhang.github.com/source/_drafts/mock-api-in-parcel-project.md

 })
 ```

-Now that we have all the pieces we need to create the `mock-middleware`, we wrap them into a class and provide a `createMockMiddleware` for it.
+Now that we have all the pieces we need to create the `mock-middleware`, we wrap them into a class and provide a `createMockMiddleware` function for it.
 The structure is borrowed from [HttpProxyMiddleware][10].
 Full code can be found on [GitHub][11].

 ```js
 // /mock-middleware/index.js